hence-io/cli/docs/compose.md

 ## rancher-help
 ### View the help text for rancher-compose
-Because Hence Compose is primarily a wrapper around rancher-compose, it can be helpful to access teh help documentation for it through the Hence CLI.
+Because Hence Compose is primarily a wrapper around rancher-compose, it can be helpful to access the help documentation for it through the Hence CLI.

 **Arguments**<br>
 _none_